jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/background_info/README.md

-# Investigations on CNN-Structures
+# Investigations on CNN-Parameters

-Here first very simple investigations on CNN parameters are shown.
+This CNN is a great playground for various parameters.
+Here first very simple investigations are shown.

 ## Number of layers
 The used net consists of three Conv2D layers alternated with MaxPooling and afterwards a flattening.
 What happens, if the number of Conv2D is reduced?